 Some insurance providers are streamlining the liability insurance process.
-Geico, for example, offers a simple three-step process to get a liability insurance quote.
-Or, use aggregators like eInsurance.com to get multiple liability insurance quotes, at one time.3
+Geico, for example, offers a simple process to get a liability insurance quote.
+Or, use aggregators like eInsurance.com to get multiple liability insurance quotes at one time.

-If you don’t already have an agent, try an independent agent who represents multiple carriers.
-That’s the advice of Sarah Haun, property and casualty insurance specialist at Advanced Insurance Designs, Inc., in Barberton, Ohio.
-“Find an agent by contacting a local insurance agency,” she said.
-“They’ll gather information regarding your business, what you do, how long you’ve been doing it and any other business specific information the carrier requires in order to complete the quote.
-The agent will then acquire quotes from the carriers they represent.”4
+If you don't already have an agent, try an independent agent who represents multiple carriers.
+That's the advice of property and casualty insurance specialist Sarah Haun.
+"Find an agent by contacting a local insurance agency," she said.
+"They'll gather information regarding your business, what you do, how long you've been doing it and any other business-specific information the carrier requires in order to complete the quote.
+The agent will then acquire quotes from the carriers they represent."

-Financial professionals generally advise policy holders to aim for a personal liability insurance plan that approximately mirrors the policy holder’s net worth (or more).
-In other words, if you’re net worth stands at $1 million, get at least $1 million in liability insurance.5
+Financial professionals generally advise policyholders to aim for a personal liability insurance plan that approximately mirrors the policyholder's net worth (or more).
+In other words, if you're net worth stands at $1 million, get at least $1 million in liability insurance.

 Expert Advice on Shopping for Liability Insurance

-We turned to Sarah Haun, a property and casualty specialist at Advanced Insurance Designs in Barberton, Ohio, for expert advice on shopping for liability coverage.
+We turned to Sarah Haun, a property and casualty specialist who has worked with Advanced Insurance Designs in Barberton, Ohio, for expert advice on shopping for liability coverage.

 How can someone determine how much liability insurance they need?